BldGraph program

 --fastapath=name

 The common prefix of input file names such as a directory path.
 These files contain the complete genome sequences in either FASTA or GenBank format (the latter is possible only if the genome consists of a single sequence).
-Variable part of the names to be specified in the [species] section of the configuration file.
-If the name contains blanks, the whole argument must be enclosed in double quotes.
-Default is the sub-directory "fasta\" of the working directory.
+The variable part of the names is specified in the [species] section of the configuration file.
+If the name contains spaces, the whole argument must be enclosed in double quotes.
+The default is the fasta\ sub-directory of the working directory.

 -h filename